Experience-Monks/repo-deps/README.md

 ![screen](http://i.imgur.com/Xa3ANaJ.png)

 A high-level CLI tool to grab dependencies from a set of GitHub repos.
+Prints JSON to `stdout`, but can also print list format with the `--pretty` flag.

 For a lower level API, see [gh-repo-dependencies](https://www.npmjs.com/package/gh-repo-dependencies).